Robin Gibb: Reactions

-Robin and his brother Barry had famously clashed personally and professionally for decades before his death, and that conflict lasted to the end.
+Robin and his brother Barry had famously clashed both personally and professionally for decades before his death, and that conflict lasted to the end.
 Nonetheless, Barry delivered a eulogy at his brother's funeral, saying: "Even right up to the end we found conflict with each other, which now means nothing.
 It just means nothing.
 If there's conflict in your lives – get rid of it."

-At Gibb's funeral, Barry talked about the connection between Robin and his twin brother Maurice, saying: “They were both beautiful and now they're together.”
+At Robin's funeral, Barry talked about the connection between Robin and his twin brother, Maurice, saying: "They were both beautiful and now they're together."
 Barry added details about Robin's struggle losing his brother Maurice a decade earlier, saying: "I think the greatest pain for Robin in the past ten years was losing his twin brother, and I think it did all kinds of things to him."

 The Who's Roger Daltrey recalled: "A lovely, lovely guy.
 I hear everyone talking about the success of their career but I haven't heard many talk about him as a singer and I used to think he was one of the best.
 To me, singing is about moving people and Robin's voice had something about it that could move me and, I'm sure, millions of others.
 It was almost like his heart was on the outside."
 John Travolta recalled, "I thought Robin was one of the most wonderful people, gifted, generous and a real friend to everyone he knew.
 And we'll miss him."
 Tim Rice described Gibb as "a charming man".
-Rice added: "I saw him only a couple of weeks ago, He wasn't at all well but was putting up a marvellous fight.
+Rice added: "I saw him only a couple of weeks ago.
+He wasn't at all well but was putting up a marvellous fight.
 It's a terrible loss for the music industry."
 Gibb's friend Cliff Richard said, "We are a fraternity of people who sing pop and rock and Robin is another one of us who's gone too soon, too early."
 Ringo Starr told the BBC: "Robin will be remembered as a musician and as a singer and part of the Bee Gees."
 Dionne Warwick said: "He was wonderful.
 He was a jokester.
 He had an incredibly witty sense of humour and was fun to be around."

 Kenny Rogers recalled: "Robin was a part of something unique.
 Mostly, Robin was a good guy who didn't deserve to die this young.
 We will all miss him for what he was as a person and what he brought to music."
 Other artists paid tribute to Gibb, including Justin Timberlake (who played Robin in the Saturday Night Live skit "The Barry Gibb Talk Show"), Ronan Keating, Shane Filan of Westlife, Liam Gallagher, Hanson, David Draiman of Disturbed, Atmosphere, Paula Abdul, Jake Shears of the Scissor Sisters, Jermaine Dupri, Peter Frampton, Adam Hills, Peter Andre, Richard Marx, Taboo of the Black Eyed Peas, Justin Bieber, the Doors, Bruno Mars, Sam Sparro, Elton John, Jamey Jasta of Hatebreed, Duran Duran, the Script and Bryan Adams.